Databracket/bastio-agent/doc/source/contributing.rst

 |project_name| uses git_ to track code history and hosts its `code repository`_
 at github_.
 The `issue tracker`_ is where you can file bug reports and request features or enhancements to |project_name|.
-We also have a `PyPI repository`_ hosted at PyPI_, and a `PPA repository`_. |project_name| also uses and is centered around Paramiko_.
+We also have a `PyPI repository`_ hosted at PyPI_, and a `PPA repository`_. |project_name| uses and is centered around Paramiko_.

 Before You Start
 ----------------

-Ensure your system has the following programs and libraries installed before beginning to hack:
+Ensure your system has the following programs and libraries installed:

 - Python_
 - git_